-So you've been hanging onto BlackBerry for awhile, but you're ready to switch after seeing the shiny new iPhone SE, iPhone 6s, or iPhone 6s Plus.
+So you've been hanging onto BlackBerry for awhile, but you're ready to switch after seeing the shiny new iPhone.
 We can't blame you — iPhone is beautifully engineered and iOS has many great features, including a real focus on security these days.
 Plus, you can even get BBM on your iPhone these days.
 Right?!

 Google, Exchange, and iCloud

 The easiest way to transfer contacts, calendars, and notes is through a cloud service.
 If you're already using one of the many that are cross-platform, you can get your contacts over in just a few steps.
 If you're using Gmail as your primary account on BlackBerry, your address book and calendar should be ready to pull down to iOS with minimal effort - iCloud can handle all of that stuff too.
 If you're using contacts on another service, like Yahoo! or Exchange, the situation is similar.